nickibaldwin/reading-notes/201/class-02.md

 * Sinlge-line comments are anything that follows //.
 They are gray in color.
 * var quantity; var = **variable keyword**, quantity = variable name
 * quantity = 3; quantity = variable name, 3 = variable value
+* You should write comments to explain what your code does.
+/* this is javascript comment*/ for multi line comment
+// this is javascript comment for single line comment

 #### Data Types
 * Numeric- decimals and whole numbers
 * String Data- Letters and characters